isaaclyman/novel-word-count-obsidian/README.md

 Obsidian's API does not provide contractual access to the File Explorer pane, so this plugin uses duck typing to find it.
 This is technically undocumented, so there is a possibility that major updates of Obsidian will temporarily cause errors.
 If and when that happens, this plugin is designed to fail gracefully.
 In this unlikely scenario you may wish to disable the plugin until it can be updated.

 This plugin's effect on the File Explorer DOM is extremely minimal, consisting of a custom HTML attribute and a few CSS rules.
 Style modifications are only active when the plugin is turned on.

+Novel Word Count does not transmit any data over the Internet.
+All data is stored locally.

 ### Development